phaer/nixpkgs/nixos/doc/manual/installation/building-images-via-nixos-rebuild-build-image.chapter.md

 ::: {.example #ex-nixos-rebuild-build-image-customize}

-## Customize specific image variants {#sec-image-nixos-rebuild-build-image-customize}
+## Customize existing image variants {#sec-image-nixos-rebuild-build-image-customize}

-The `image.modules` option can be used to set specific options per image variant, in a similar fashion as [specialisations](options.html#opt-specialisation) for generic NixOS configurations.
+The [`image.modules`](options.html#opt-image.modules) option can be used to set specific options per image variant, in a similar fashion as [specialisations](options.html#opt-specialisation) for generic NixOS configurations.

 E.g. images for the cloud provider Linode use `grub2` as a bootloader by default.
 If you are using `systemd-boot` on other platforms and want to disable it for Linode only, you could use the following options: